A-Momin/noteshub/nts/notes_web_developement.md

     -   ASGI servers are commonly used with asynchronous web frameworks like FastAPI and Starlette to build high-performance web applications that require real-time capabilities.
     -   To run an ASGI application with a server like Uvicorn, you typically use a command like this:

-        -   `$ uvicorn myapp:app --host 0.0.0.0 --port 8000`
+        -   `$ uvicorn core.wsgi:app --host 0.0.0.0 --port 8000`
-        -   In this example, myapp is the Python module containing your ASGI application, and app is the instance of your ASGI application within that module.
+        -   In this example, `wsgi` is the Python module in `core` directory which containing your ASGI application instance assigned to `app` variable (`app` is the instance of your ASGI application within that module).

 <details><summary style="font-size:18px;color:Orange;text-align:left">Gunicorn (Green Unicorn)</summary>